AlirezaEntessari/alireza-entessari-capstone/README.md

 What is your app?
 Brief description in a couple of sentences.

-My app is a travel app designed to give potential travellers access to relevant information regarding different countries and travel destinations.
+My app is a travel app designed to give potential travelers access to relevant information regarding different countries and travel destinations.
+The pages for each of the different destinations will list pertinent information such as cuisine, weather, currency, and safety information.
+There will also be a quiz associated with each page to get the user more oriented and more familiar with the different destinations.

 ### Problem

 Why is your app needed?
 Background information around any pain points or other reasons.

-Many people who are travelling do not have access to pertinent safety information and other logistical information.
+Many people who are traveling do not have access to pertinent safety information and other logistical information.
+I want to create a visually engaging and interactive way for users to become both more prepared and more interested in travel.

 ### User Profile